-The recall followed complaints by consumers like Christopher of Castaic, Calif.
+The recall followed reports from consumers like Christopher of Castaic, Calif.
 "I was awakened this evening to the smell of electrical smoke.
 I traced it to the motor of my fridge," he told ConsumerAffairs.com.

 Kim of Sandy, Utah, had a similar experience.

 "Our Maytag side by side refrigerator model no. MSD2756AE started to smoke out of the control panel in the door for the ice and water dispenser.
 I took the control panel so I could unplug it to stop the smoking," Kim said in a December 2008 review.
 "The solenoid was so hot it melted all the surrounding plastic to a point it was dripping.
 We were very lucky to be home when this started so it did not start a fire or cause more damage."

 "I contacted our local Maytag repair shop and the technicain said there were no recalls and this sort of thing happens all the time with refrigerators," Kim said.

 Not just Maytag